sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 1. To make sure that the functionality hasn't been affected by our optimization
 2. To measure memory access operations as a proxy for performance

-The following tables provides the memory acccess count in the form of `loads/stores`.
+The following tables provide the memory access count in the form of `loads/stores`.
 These tests are run assuming for 4 registers.

-Basline and graph coloring tests are an average from multiple simulation runs.
+Baseline and graph coloring tests are an average from multiple simulation runs.
 This turned out to be useful for the graph coloring technique, as the register assignment can change.

 | Test   | baseline | naïve | graph coloring | handtune |
 |--------|----------|-------|----------------|----------|